xrdocs/ncs5500/_tutorials/bgp-flowspec-on-ncs5500.md

 ### Recirculation

 When packets are matched by a BGP FS rule, they will be recirculated.
-It's required in this implementation to permit the accounting of the packets.
+It's required to permit the accounting of the matched packets.

 ### IPv6 specific mode

-For IPv6, we need to enable a specific hardware profile.
+BGP FS for IPv6 requires a specific hardware profile.

 It will impact the overall performance of the IPv6 datapath.
 That means all IPv6 packets, handled or not by the BGP FlowSpec rules, will be treated at a maximum of 700MPPS instead of the nominal 835MPPS.